Chelsea transfer news: Sheffield Wednesday in talks to buy Michael Hector | Goal.com

 Trevoh Chalobah is set to leave on loan after he agreed to extend his contract for another season, with Huddersfield Town and Norwich among the clubs interested.

-Chelsea have raised well over £100m from player sales this summer, however, they cannot buy anyone in the current transfer window due to the ban imposed upon them by FIFA.
+Chelsea have raised well over £100m ($121m) from player sales this summer although they cannot buy anyone in the current transfer window due to the ban imposed upon them by FIFA.